10 Native American Proverbs for the Wisdom Seeker in You

 The Navajo were peaceful people that only fought to defend their land, livestock or community.
 They understood the power of thoughts and those who were in control of their thoughts, could also control their life.

-The Crow Indians or Bird People believed in immersing themselves as deep into the rhythm of nature so as to be in tune with the laws of the spirit.
+The Crow Indians or Bird People believed in immersing themselves into the rhythm of nature to be in tune with the laws of the spirit.

 Before and after a hunt, it was a tradition to say a prayer, thanking the animal for its nourishment.